 This function performs the reverse of PL_initialise().
-It runs the PL_on_halt() and at_halt/1 handlers, closes all streams (except for the 'standard I/O' streams which are flushed only), deallocates all memory and restores all signal handlers.
+It runs the PL_on_halt() and at_halt/1 handlers, closes all streams (except for the 'standard I/O' streams which are flushed only), deallocates all memory if status equals '0' and restores all signal handlers.
 The status argument is passed to the various termination hooks and indicates the exit-status.